iacopy/cleanpython/README.md

     just install-hooks

-To install hook to black-format code before commit:
+To install hook to check code when commit:

-    just black-hook
+    just ruff-hook

 ### Badges